piotrbajger/shinyreforms/cran-comments.md

 ## R CMD check results

-This is a first CRAN submission.

 There were no ERRORs, WARNINGs or NOTEs.

+## Comments

+This is a resubmission of the initial CRAN submission following feedback.

+What has changed:

+* LICENSE file removed (as standard GPL-3 is used).
+* Description filed made more, well, descriptive.
+* Fixed capitalisation in DESCRIPTION.